 Our recommendation to all mothers is to introduce your baby to fermented foods and drinks by gradually feeding her small amounts.

 Many less modernized cultures around the world have long known about the benefits of fermented foods and drinks in baby nutrition.
 Russians give their babies milk kefir diluted with water when they’re as young as 4 months old.

-Cultured vegetables contain Lactobacillus plantarum, a strain of friendly bacteria that is very effective in the treatment of colic, and crucial to the development of a healthy inner ecosystem.
+- Cultured vegetables contain Lactobacillus plantarum, a strain of friendly bacteria that is very effective in helping relieve colic and crucial to the development of a healthy inner ecosystem.

-Gradually, as soon as your baby is a few days old, start giving him a tiny baby spoonful of juice from the cultured vegetables, 3 times a day.
+- Gradually, as soon as your baby is a few days old, start giving her a tiny spoonful of juice from the cultured vegetables, three times a day.

-Once your baby is old enough for a little more variety in their diet, you can prepare them pureed fermented vegetables by using our Body Ecology Culture Starter.
-Just puree organic vegetables first, and then ferment them.
+Once your baby is old enough for a little more variety in her diet, you can prepare her puréed fermented vegetables by using our Body Ecology Culture Starter.
+Just purée organic vegetables first, and then ferment them.

-Every child needs to have a strong inner ecosystem to help them become a healthier, more vibrant human being, with strong immunity.
-Giving them probiotics is the best way to give them the advantage that so many children today are sadly lacking.
+Every child needs to have a strong inner ecosystem to help them become a healthier, more vibrant human being with strong immunity.
+Giving them probiotics gives them the advantage that so many children today are sadly lacking.